jschreuder/Middle/README.md

 **Immutability by Default**: Adding or removing middleware creates new application instances.
 No shared mutable state, no spooky action-at-a-distance.

 **Standards Compliance**: Full PSR-1, PSR-2, PSR-3, PSR-4, PSR-7, PSR-15, and PSR-17 compliance.
 Not because we have to, but because standards represent solved problems.

+**Minimal Attack Surface**: The framework core is tiny, reducing security vulnerabilities and update risks.
+Your chosen components update independently.

 ## Composition Over Framework Lock-in